-Definition: Dividends are payments made by the company to its shareholders and are paid in proportion to the individual’s shareholding.
+Dividends are payments made by a company from its profit to its shareholders, and are paid in proportion to the individual’s shareholding

-When a company is profitable at the end of the year, the amount can be ploughed back into the company, paid out in dividends to its shareholders, or both.
+When a company is profitable at the end of the year, there are a number of options for the amount.
+It can be rolled back into the company, paid out in dividends to its [shareholders](, or both.

-Dividends can by paid by a company to their shareholders in a number of different ways.
+Dividends can be paid by a company to their shareholders in a number of different ways.
+These include:

 - Stock dividends: These are dividends that are paid out in the form of additional shares of stock from the corporation, or a subsidiary corporation.